 Sofia, Sofia, the Sender of Signs!
 Can you come up with something about sharing passwords.
 And quick!!

 To which Sofia the Sender of Signs turned to her Endpoint.

 (She logged into an asset, and then another.
-She used a what you know factor, and a who you are factor also tracked her.
-She used a what you have factor, and even a where you are factor, which is like a what you have factor based on where you are!
+She used a what you know factor, and a who you are a factor also tracked her.
+She used a what you have factor and even a where you are a factor, which is like a what you have factor based on where you are!

 Finally, she logged into the Magical Asset.)

 And there, she quickly brought up her Sign Designer and she blinked a “presto” . . . and she quickly produced a poster . . . .
 Little Red Riding Hood, (to be released in June).

 “Oh infotex, oh infotex, while this one is excellent, and would make a great poster for my office, I can’t put something like this on the branch.
 It’s too dark.”

 That was when I got involved.
 I said to another, a bystander, “we need something for the branch.
 The branch!
 Something that could be put in the branch,” I said.
 And then I added, “Make it funny!”